What You Will Learn in This Article

 Here are a few of my recommendations:

-- Cold potato salad – see my new recipe that goes back to my Eastern European roots and also incorporates sauerkraut.
+- Cold potato salad.
+See my prebiotic potato salad recipe that goes back to my Eastern European roots and also incorporates sauerkraut.
 So, a prebiotic and a probiotic in one meal.

 Unfortunately, I’ve found that plantains cannot be heated and cooled to get the same RS effect as potatoes, rice, and beans.
 Bummer.